FEniCS/governance/governance.md

 deemed to be actively harmful to the project’s well-being, and attempts at communication and conflict resolution have failed.

 ### Advisory Board

 The Project has an Advisory Board that works to ensure the long-term well-being of the Project.
-The Board oversees the activities of the Steering Council and may be called upon to break deadlocks or serious disagreements in the Council.
-The Community can ask the Board to review actions taken by the Council, and the Board will meet annually to review all actions taken by the Council.
-The Board can direct the Council to take actions or revoke actions that have implications for the long-term well-being of the Project.
+The Board advises the Steering Council and may be called upon to break deadlocks or serious disagreements in the Council.
+The Community can ask the Board to review actions taken by the Council, and the Board will meet annually to review Project activities.
 Board decisions are taken in concencus.

 ### Advisory Board membership

 Members of the Advisory Board are appointed by the Steering Council for a term of 5 years.
 The minimum number of Board Members is 5.
-Initial terms for Board Members will be 2, 3, 4 and 5 years to achieve a staggered grid of terms and ensure continuity of the Board.
+Initial terms for Board Members will be 2, 3, 4 and 5 years to stagger (re)election to the Board.
+At the end of a term, an Advisory Board member may be reappointed by the Steering Council.

 ### Conflict of interest

 It is expected that Council and Board Members will be employed at a wide range of companies, universities and non-profit organizations.
 Because of this, it is possible that Members will have conflicts of interest.
 Such conflicts of interest include, but are not limited to:

 - Financial interests, such as investments, employment or contracting work, outside of the Project that may influence their work on the